gocardless/legacy-api-docs/source/docs/01_overview/01_introduction.md

 <p class="well-notice u-margin-Vl">
   <strong>This documentation is intended for developers who already have an integration with this API.</strong>
-  If you're starting a new integration you should use [our new API](https://developer.gocardless.com/pro) instead.
+  If you're starting a new integration you should use our new API instead - check out the [getting started guide](https://developer.gocardless.com/getting-started) or the [API reference](https://developer.gocardless.com/api-reference).
   The legacy API will not receive updates, and does not offer as many features as the new one.
 </p>